aemrehu/P2PChat/P2PCHAT.md

 ## Results of the tests:

 ### System throughput
-We ran tests by sending `1000` messages through the system and were able to conclude an average time per 1000 messages at `5 seconds`
+We ran tests by sending `1000` messages through the system and were able to conclude an average time per 1000 messages at `6 milliseconds`

-* **5 s / 1000 messages**
+* **6 ms / 1000 messages**

 Rest of the testing is still underway.